gcarbo01/devsecops-roadmap/README.md

 Quality Assurance
 <br><br>
 Comments:<br>
 This test is done by suddenly increasing the load on a system and seeing what happens.
 This is the type of testing that can be very important when the infrastructure is using dynamic containers.
-Same as the Load Test tools list
+Same as the Load Test tools list.
 <br>
 <br>
 <br>